agsreejith/ACUTEDIRNDL/README.md

 3. EXAMPLES OF SOME INPUT FILES
 -------------------------------
-Example for wavelength depended transit light curve
+Example for wavelength depended transit light curve (PS: the first element in the array ie A[0,0] is omitted.)

 0	2000	2010	2020	2030	2040	2050